SNAPSHOT-India stocks, bonds, rupee, swap, call at 0750 GMT

 -------------------------------------

-The benchmark five-year rate falls 1 basis point to 7.08 percent, while the one-year rate down 1 basis point at 7.61 percent.
+The benchmark five-year swap rate down 3 basis points at 7.10 and the one-year rate falls 2 basis points to 7.64 percent.

 CALL MONEY